Society for Police and Criminal Psychology

 The Wayman Mullins Award for Best Journal Article

-This award is given for the best scientific article as published in the Journal of Police and Criminal Psychology.
+This award is given for the best scientific article as published in the Journal of Police and Criminal Psychology during the current year.

 • Jennifer A. A. Lavoie, Natalie Alvarez & Yasmine Kandil (2022).
 Developing Community Co-designed Scenario-Based Training for Police Mental Health Crisis Response: A Relational Policing Approach to De-escalation, 37(3), 587-601.